NorthOC/thefriendlyskies.github.io/content/article/fighter-jets-of-all-time.md

 With a top speed of Mach 2.5, the General Dynamics F-111 Aardvark set a record for the [longest low-level supersonic flight](https://www.lockheedmartin.com/en-us/news/features/history/f-111.html) in November 1966, covering 172 miles (277 kilometers) at an altitude of less than 1,000 feet (304 metres).

-While the exact number of air-to-air victories remains uncertain, the F-111 flew [more than 4,000 combat missions](https://www.nationalmuseum.af.mil/Visit/Museum-Exhibits/Fact-Sheets/Display/Article/195844/f-111a-in-southeast-asia/) during the Vietnam War, where it played a significant role in precision strikes.
+The F-111 flew [more than 4,000 combat missions](https://www.nationalmuseum.af.mil/Visit/Museum-Exhibits/Fact-Sheets/Display/Article/195844/f-111a-in-southeast-asia/) during the Vietnam War, where it played a significant role in precision strikes.
+On January 17, 1991, an EF-111A crew scored an [unofficial kill] (https://tacairnet.com/2013/09/10/unarmed-kill/) by forcing an Iraqi Mirage F1 to crash, making it the only F-111 variant to achieve an air-to-air victory.

 ### Main Variants